 During consultation, agencies stated that the bog turtle is present in wetlands along the alignment for alternatives 1, 2, and 2b and that potential habitat is found along the alignments of alternatives 1, 2, 2b, and 3 inside the study area (USFWS 2010b; PFBC 2010a, 1).
-The wetlands along the alignments for alternatives 4 and 5 could also provide suitable habitat for this species.
-Future coordination with appropriate Federal and State agencies would clarify the extent to which adverse effects to listed species would be likely to occur and would determine whether a BA would be required.
-Chapter 4 of the FEIS and the BA for this project will include more details concerning the bog turtle as appropriate.
+Future coordination with appropriate federal and state agencies would clarify the extent to which adverse effects to listed species would be likely to occur and would determine whether a biological assessment (BA) would be required.

-Wood Turtle (Glyptemys insculpta): The wood turtle uses habitats that include both wetlands and uplands.
+Wood Turtle (Glyptemys insculpta): The wood turtle is listed in New Jersey as threatened.
+The wood turtle uses habitats that include both wetlands and uplands.
 Aquatic habitats are required for mating, feeding, and hibernation, while terrestrial habitats are used for egg laying and foraging.
 Freshwater streams, brooks, creeks, or rivers with good water quality within undisturbed uplands such as fields, meadows, or forests are preferred habitat areas.
 Open fields and thickets of alder (Alnus spp.), greenbrier, or multiflora rose are favored basking habitats.
-Lowland, midsuccessional forests dominated by oaks, black birch, and red maple may also be used (NJDEP 2010a, 1).
-This species may also be found on abandoned railroad beds or agricultural fields and pastures (NJDEP
+Lowland, mid-successional forests dominated by oaks, black birch, and red maple may also be used (NJDEP 2010a, 1).
+This species may also be found on abandoned railroad beds or agricultural fields and pastures (NJDEP 2010a, 1).

-2010a, 1).
-The wood turtle is listed in New Jersey as threatened.
 During consultation, NJENSP identified the presence of wood turtles along the alignment for alternatives 1, 2, and 2b (NJENSP 2010a, 2).
 The New Jersey Landscape Project identified habitat for the wood turtle along the alignments for alternatives 1, 2, 2b, and 3 (Niles et al. 2008).
 Individuals were observed along the alignment for alternatives 1, 2, and 2b (NPS 2011b; PSE&G 2010a).